Lessons My Fictional Author Taught Me About Writing

 He once wrote a monumental 900-page masterpiece.
 The cost was a huge personal sacrifice.

 By choosing his work over his family, he hollowed himself out.
-Now he writes daily out of habit, but shreds every page because his writing feels lifeless.
+Now, he still writes out of habit, but shreds every page because his writing feels lifeless.

 Indie Author Take-out: